Candle in the Wind: Original version

+The lyrics of the song are a sympathetic portrayal of the life of Marilyn Monroe.
+The song's opening line "Goodbye, Norma Jean" refers to Monroe's real name, Norma Jeane (more commonly spelled Jean) Mortenson.
+Taupin was inspired to write the lyrics after hearing the phrase "candle in the wind" used by Clive Davis in tribute to Janis Joplin: "I just kept hearing this term [and] I thought, what a great way of describing someone’s life".
+He also cites the title of Aleksandr Solzhenitsyn's book as a source of inspiration.
 In the Eagle Vision Classic Albums documentary on the making of Goodbye Yellow Brick Road, Taupin said the song is about "the idea of fame or youth or somebody being cut short in the prime of their life.
 The song could have been about James Dean, it could have been about Montgomery Clift, it could have been about Jim Morrison ... how we glamorise death, how we immortalise people."
 Taupin has noted that the theory about him being a "rabid Marilyn Monroe fanatic" has been a common misconception: "It's not that I didn't have respect for her.
 It's just that the song could just as easily have been about James Dean or Jim Morrison, Kurt Cobain, Sylvia Plath, Virginia Woolf.
 I mean, basically, anybody, any writer, actor, actress, or musician who died young and sort of became this iconic picture of Dorian Gray, that thing where they simply stopped aging.
 It's a beauty frozen in time."
 In an interview with Rolling Stone in 2014, Taupin disputed the implication that he was a Monroe fan: "She is absolutely not someone I admired a lot as a kid or anything.
-She was just a metaphor for fame and dying young, and people sort of overdoing the indulgence, and those that do die young".
-On the song itself, he stated: "I think it's one of the best marriages of lyric and melody that Elton and I have ever put together.
+She was just a metaphor for fame and dying young, and people sort of overdoing the indulgence, and those that do die young.
+The song could have easily have been about Montgomery Clift or James Dean or even Jim Morrison.
+But it seemed that she just had a more sympathetic bent to her, so I used her.
+And she was female, and that was more vulnerable.
+But it was really about the excesses of celebrity, the early demise of celebrities, and ‘live fast, die young, and leave a beautiful corpse.'"
+On the song composition itself, he stated: "I think it's one of the best marriages of lyric and melody that Elton and I have ever put together.
 But it doesn't change the fact that I wasn't particularly enamored by Marilyn Monroe."

-The single release of the original song reached No. 11 in the UK charts in 1974.
-At the time, it was not released as a single in the United States as "Bennie and the Jets" was chosen instead.
+Taupin revealed in 2025, following the release of his memoir Scattershot: Life, Music, Elton, and Me, that his original inspiration for the song was Montgomery Clift, which came to him after watching The Misfits: "But then I wondered how many people would know who he was.
+Even though I didn’t care for Marilyn Monroe, people would think her a much more fragile character and more indicative of the ‘candle in the wind’, so I am glad I went with her.
+Otherwise, history would have been very different".
+In a BBC Radio 4 interview, Taupin said people, who assumed he was a Monroe fan, would send him memorabilia: “I had so much stuff, to the point where I convinced myself I was a fan and started buying stuff myself!”